doodleincode/winapi-crypto/README.md

 Building the project
 -------------
 The project was made in Visual Studio 2013.
 The solution is included, if you have VS 2013 it should open out-of-the-box.
-It may or may not be so straight forward with old versions of Visual Studio.
-If that's the case, each project depends on the following libraries:
+It may or may not be so straight forward with older versions of Visual Studio.
+If that's the case, perform the following:

-Add these under Linker -> Input -> Additional Dependencies in each project's properties:
+For each project, add these libraries in the project's properties under Linker -> Input -> Additional Dependencies:
 * Crypt32.lib
 * Bcrypt.lib